😇 $ cat philosophy.md

 The Observation

 Researchers proved transformer LLMs are mathematically invertible.
-Hidden states aren't abstractions—they're your prompt in disguise.
+Hidden states aren't abstractions, they're your prompt in disguise.
 OWASP 2025 lists vector embedding weaknesses as a top vulnerability.
 Embedding inversion attacks recover names, diagnoses, and financials with 90%+ accuracy.
-'Zero retention' is theater—the New York Times lawsuit forced OpenAI to hand over all logs anyway.
+'Zero retention' is theater.
+The New York Times lawsuit forced OpenAI to hand over all logs anyway.

 "You touch that thing with AI, your one sensitive document is like 5x-ed.
 Training sets, search indices, prompts, the model, the logs.
 And those other places?
 No one's paying attention to."